sebandx/Data-Structures-Complexity-and-Algorithms/Matrices & List Comprehension.md

 # Matrices & List Comprehension
 ---
 ## Matrices in Python 3
-* In Python, their is no Matrix data structure.
+* In Python, there is no Matrix data structure.
 Instead, we use a 2D list with the rules of a normal matrix
     * All rows must have the same number of values
     * All items in the 2D list must have the same data type